The program of 2026 edition of the Conference will be published in mid-September.

 Marc Madou, Tecnológico de Monterrey, MX (KEYNOTE)Listening to Trees in the Myawaki Forest Using Redox Amplifiers

-Oral presentations 2025
+Oral presentations of the previous edition, 2025

 Etienne Boulais, MIT, USPrecise Transport Models for Investigating Lipid Nanoparticle Self- Assembly in Microfluidic Mixers